Export sites, lists, or document libraries in SharePoint Server

 Verify that you have the following memberships:

-Administrators group on the server on which you are running the PowerShell cmdlets.
+- Administrators group on the server on which you're running the PowerShell cmdlets

 If you do not have permissions, contact your Setup administrator or SQL Server administrator to request permissions.
-For additional information about PowerShell permissions, see Add-SPShellAdmin.
+For more information about PowerShell permissions, see Add-SPShellAdmin.

 Start the SharePoint Management Shell.